 - The Art of Letting Go

 We`ve got to learn to let go – to let go of things that no longer serve us, to let go of the ones that no longer deserve our trust, respect, affection and loyalty, to let go of the things that crush our faith, passion, self-esteem and dreams.
 LET GO.
-You`d rather focus your efforts, time, money and energy on something that can help you to discover your truest potentials, realize your dreams and feel that catalyst pushing you to climb the steepest hill to success and self-discovery.
+We’d rather focus our efforts, time, money and energy on something that can help us to discover our truest potentials, realize our dreams and feel that catalyst pushing us to climb the steepest hill to success and self-discovery.

 2. The Art of Tolerance

-We cannot exert full control of things and people that are not pleasing to us.
+We cannot exert full control on things and people that are not pleasing to us.